Azshken/Learning-Solidity-2.0/LOG.md

 ## This document will serve as my track record of my learning process (LOG).
 25/02/2025 It begins.
   - I've registered in Cyfrin Updraft and begun [Solidity101 course](https://updraft.cyfrin.io/courses/solidity/simple-storage/solidity-arrays-and-structs).
 I've completed Section_1.
   - I've joined Cyfrin Discord

+26/02/2025
+  - I've completed section_2 and ended with section_3 6.quiz
+  - I've used grok to brainstorm an EV charging payment app